go-vela/community/proposals/2023/5-11_queue-sensitivity.md

 * new database table to store interim compiled pipelines
 * new endpoint to retrieve a compiled pipeline from the server
-* modification to the Item currently placed on the queue
+* modification to the [Item](https://github.com/go-vela/types/blob/main/item.go#L12C1-L18) currently placed on the queue to only push build ID
+* modification to webhook processing to push the compiled pipeline to a separate table
 * added interaction between worker and server to request a compiled pipeline

 <!-- Answer here -->